SeshadriRC/ansible-zero-to-hero/Day-03/02-ansible-playbook-components.md

 ## Collections

-Collections are a distribution format for Ansible content.
+- Collections are a distribution format for Ansible content.
 They bundle together multiple roles, modules, plugins, and other Ansible artifacts.
 Collections make it easier to share and reuse Ansible content.
+- Whenever we want to communicate with another service (like AWS) then we need to use Collections.
+Refer **Day 06** for more details about collections

 Example

 A collection structure might look like this: